Radbuglet/crew/src/bare/README.md

 // "new prop" defines a new proposition. new prop PropName = <prop>;

+// Users can specify which modules are allowed to add on to an
+// existing proposition.
+If left empty, everyone can add to the
+// proposition.
+new(visible::to::{path1, path2}) prop PropName = <prop>;

 // "add prop" defines an additional way in
 // which a proposition can be proven.
 A
 // proposition is true so long as at least